bnmoch3/blog/_posts/2024-04-04-duckdb-numba-udfs.md

 Performance-wise, this is faster than using the vectorized UDFs though it's still not as fast as the pure-SQL approach:

-If you've got the relevant GPU, Numba also let's you use CUDA quite easily by just changing the `target`:
+If you've got an Nvidia GPU plus all the relevant drivers and libraries installed, Numba also let's you use CUDA quite easily by just changing the `target`:

 ```python
 get_dist_cuda = vectorize(spec, target="cuda")(_calc_haversine_dist)